 An Overview of WIT

 The WIT (Wasm Interface Type) language is used to define Component Model interfaces and worlds.
-WIT isn't a general-purpose coding language and doesn't define behaviour; it defines only contracts between components.
-This topic provides an overview of key elements of the WIT language.
-The official WIT specification and history can be found in the WebAssembly/component-model repository.
+WIT isn't a general-purpose programming language and doesn't define behaviour; it defines only contracts between components.

 Structure of a WIT file